 I want to move forward on the high cost of prescription drugs.

-But the Democratic Party, Jeff, has now merged into the radical extreme Democratic Socialist Party.
+But the Democratic Party, Jeff, has now emerged into the radical, extreme Democratic Socialist Party.

-That's the Elizabeth Warren's bill, Kamala Harris wants to take a hundred and seventy-seven million Americans' health care plans, take them off it, Medicare for all.
+Kamala Harris wants to take 177 million Americans' health care plans, take them off it, Medicare for all.

-One of the big problems with that is oh, that's gonna cost us a fortune, uh, like 3.2 trillion a year every year for 10 years.
+One of the big problems with that is, oh, that's going to cost us a fortune, like $3.2 trillion a year every year for 10 years.

 Obviously, we can't afford it.